1. How Hadoop Works Tutorial – Objective

 Namenode (HDFS) and resource manager (Map-Reduce) run on master while datanodes (HDFS) and node manager (Map-Reduce) run on slaves.

-To process any data, the client submits data and program.
+Hadoop does distributed processing for huge data sets across the cluster of commodity servers and works on multiple machines simultaneously.
+To process any data, the client submits data and program to Hadoop.
 HDFS stores the data while Mapreduce process the data.

 Let us now see how data is stored in Hadoop.